naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

 **Recall** that the host for calling the API was not provided in the Angular app.
 So, when `getGreeting()` method will be called, `HttpClient` will resolve the path of the API as `http://localhost:4200/hello`.
 This path will obviously return an error if the app is run normally.

-To resolve this path, a proxy is configured with Nginx which will intercept all the calls to `/hello` endpoint and redirect it to `http://greeter:8084/hello` (which is Docker's network url for the REST endpoint created above).
+To resolve this path, a proxy is configured with Nginx which will intercept all the calls to `/hello` endpoint and redirect it to `http://greeter:8084/hello` (which is the Docker URL for the REST endpoint created earlier).

-## Configure Docker Stack
+## Configure Docker stack

+Exactly how you want run a Docker stack depends on your development workflow.
+However, the following considerations are worth mentioning.

-### Development Environment
+### Development

-Assuming the builds in Development environment to be pretty frequent, the build creation can be delegated to Node on the environment itself and the build directories can be mapped through volumes.
+Assuming the builds in Development environment to be pretty frequent, the build creation can be delegated to Node.js on the environment itself and the build directories can be mapped through volumes.

-Create a `stack-dev.yml` file in the parent directory of both *greeter* and *ng-greeter* directories.
+Create a `stack-dev.yml` file in the parent directory of both `greeter` and `ng-greeter` directories.
 Add the following configuration:

 ```yaml
 version: '3.1'